📚 More on this topic: VRAM Requirements Guide · Mistral & Mixtral Guide · Quantization Explained · What Can You Run on 24GB VRAM

 Mixtral models have some of the most confusing VRAM requirements in local AI.
 “8x7B” sounds like it should need 7B worth of memory.
 It doesn’t.
 It needs closer to 47B worth.
-And “8x22B” isn’t a 22B model โ it’s 141B parameters that all need to live in VRAM simultaneously.
+And “8x22B” isn’t a 22B model — it’s 141B parameters that all needed to live in VRAM at once.

 Why MoE VRAM Is Confusing